 This medication is contraindicated for diarrheas involving intestinal toxins (parvovirus enteritis or patients with liver failure would be a good examples).
 In these cases, the absorption enhancing effects of loperamide could be a serious problem as one would not want to enhance the absorption of intestinal toxins.

 This medication is on the list of drugs influenced by a mutation called the "MDR-1" mutation (recently renamed the "ABCB1" mutation).
 This mutation is common in Collies and Collie-type breeds.
 There is a protein called the P-glycoprotein and it is involved in keeping certain drugs out of certain body tissues (the central nervous system in particularly).
 Many Collies have a mutation in the gene that produces this protein making their central nervous system more available to certain drugs than would be the cases in dogs with normal P-glycoproteins.
 Loperamide is one of the drugs that can be inappropriately transported into the central nervous system in high levels if there is inadequate P-glycoprotein to prevent it, making dogs with this mutation extra sensitive to sedation side effects.
 It is best to avoid this medication or use it cautiously in Collies and related breeds such as Australian Shepherds, Old English Sheepdogs, and Shetland Sheepdogs.
-Not all Collies/Collie-types have this mutation and it is possible to have a dog tested.
+Not all collies/collie-types have this mutation and it is possible to have a dog tested.
 Any white-footed member of a herding breed should be considered for such testing.
 For more information click here.